WoodyMeng/NEST-Protocol-Website/docs/Oracle/How-to-Mining.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-## How to Mining on NEST Oracle
+# How to Mining

 Anyone can earn mining rewards by providing quotes on NEST Oracle.
 Here is the price generation process of NEST Oracle.